bennyrags/dreamcatcher/README.md

     ```
  In `.env` file, replace `secret code` with some long random string for security.
 You can use a site like  [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `secret code`, you will get a warning.

+NOTE: this repo uses [https://www.mailgun.com/](mailgun) to send 'forgot password' emails.
+To fully enact this feature, you will need to set up an account on the MG website, and then add a few vars to the .env file:

+-EMAIL_ADDRESS: email address from which you want to send these emails
+-MG_Domain: the domain used by MG to send the emails (there is a sandbox option)
+-MG_Key: key provided by MG for validation

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`